“A singular statement of car and driver.”

 Brought to market in part to reassure buyers of Chrysler products that company would be staying around, the “bustleback” Imperial was introduced in 1981.
 By 1983, the Cordoba-based luxury coupe was in its final year, selling a mere 1,427 units as all rear-wheel drive Chryslers continued their decline.

-For 1983, the powertrain continued to be the same: the 140 bhp LA electronic throttle-body fuel injected 5.2 liter (318 cubic inch) V8 paired with a three speed automatic transmission.
-Despite serious attempts at increasing quality (each Imperial went on a five-and-a-half mile test drive and had numerous other checks by technicians before it was shipped), the bleeding edge fuel injection continued to be stunningly unreliable—Chrysler frequently ended up replacing it with a carbureted system at a cost of $3,500 plus about 50 hours of labor.
+For 1983, the powertrain continued to be the same: the LA 140 bhp electronic throttle-body fuel injected 5.2 liter/318 ci V8 paired with a three-speed automatic transmission.
+Despite serious attempts at increasing quality (each Imperial went on a five-and-a-half mile test drive and had numerous other checks by technicians before shipping from the factory), the bleeding edge fuel injection continued to be stunningly unreliable—Chrysler frequently ended up replacing it with a carburetted system at the cost of $3,500 plus about 50 hours of labor.

 Unusual standard equipment for 1983 in any car included an electronic instrument cluster, a garage door opener, and a two year/30,000 mile warranty (a lot of warranty in those unreliable days).
 The only extra cost option was high altitude emissions ($75—why did Chrysler cheap out at this point?); no cost options included cloth and vinyl seats, Michelin tires, and wire wheel covers.
 There was no Frank Sinatra edition for 1983.